 Who We Are

-Built on the creative vision of Matthew Keefe and the collective experience of he and his wife, Brittany, DanceCo aims to establish itself as a regular producer of original dance for young audiences in the Twin Cities.
+Built on the creative vision and and collective experience of Matthew and Brittany Keefe, DanceCo aims to establish itself as a regular producer of original dance for young audiences in the Twin Cities.

 Matthew’s choreography has ranged across the spectrum of dance; from classical ballet to, contemporary dance, musical theater and commercial productions.
 For the past several years, he has been developing narrative productions in his choreographic work, including several full length story ballets and smaller productions.
 Creating new story ballets specifically for young audiences began in 2011 with Grumpy Bird - a fifteen minute educational ballet set to music by Mozart for the American Repertory Ballet.
 Nearly eight years later, it is still being performed in their educational outreach programs.
 His two children’s works for Rockford Dance Company, Wolf Tales and Which Witch is Which? were very successful artistically and at the box office as well as his other re-creations of Cinderella, Appalachian Spring, Carnival of the Animals, and Rite of Spring.
 In April 2017, Matthew premiered Jungle Book for Children’s Dance Theatre of Rochester, MN, his second work for the company after The Mermaid in March 2016.
 Matthew is currently developing a new show for DanceCo, Expectation Station, and is in planning for a third season with Children's Dance Theatre.